 Check the Direct Connect link status

-To bring up the BGP session, the physical Direct Connect link must be up, and there must be connectivity between the BGP peer IPs.
-Connectivity between the BGP peer IPs must be on both your side and on the AWS side.
+To bring up the BGP session, the physical Direct Connect link must be up, and there must be connectivity between the BGP peer IP addresses.
+Connectivity between the BGP peer IP addresses must be on both your side and on the AWS side.

-- The following must be configured with the downloaded Direct Connect configuration file from the Direct Connect console:
+Configure the following with the downloaded Direct Connect configuration file from the Direct Connect console:

-- Verify that the Direct Connect router or any other device is not blocking ingress or egress from TCP port 179 and other appropriate ephemeral ports.
+Verify that the Direct Connect router or any other device isn't blocking ingress or egress from TCP port 179 and other ephemeral ports.

-Note: For a public virtual interface (VIF), verify that the BGP peer IPs fall in the CIDR range that's approved by AWS.
-If the BGP peer IPs aren't approved, then the BGP session can't be established.
+Because external BGP (EBGP) multi-hop is turned off on the AWS end, BGP peers can't be more than one hop away from each other.
+Note: For a public virtual interface, verify that the BGP peer IP addresses are within the CIDR range that AWS approved.
+If the BGP peer IP addresses aren't approved, then the BGP session can't be established.
 For more information, see AWS Direct Connect FAQs.

 Debug packet captures

-To perform additional troubleshooting, collect these logs from your router for further analysis.
+To perform additional troubleshooting, review the following logs from your router:

-- Packet captures for traffic between the BGP peer IPs.
+Packet captures for traffic between the BGP peer IP addresses

 Check the BGP session if it changes from established to idle state

-- For private Direct Connect VIFs, verify the number of routes that you're advertising over the BGP session.
-If you're advertising more than 100 routes over the BGP session, then the BGP session goes into an idle state.
-Summarize the routes so that the number of advertised routes is less than 100, or advertise a default route over the BGP session to AWS.
+For private Direct Connect virtual interfaces, review the number of routes that you advertise over the BGP session.
+If you advertise more than 100 routes over the BGP session, then the BGP session goes into an idle state.
+Summarize the routes so that the number of advertised routes is less than or equal to 100.
+Or, advertise a default route over the BGP session to AWS.